crosspointapp/SmartThings/README.md

 7. Click on the App Settings button at the top right.
 8. Click the OAuth menu and enable OAuth.
 9. Add this URL into the Redirect URI (https://prod.ruleiot.com/verify/smartthings) and click the update button.
-10. Go back into the OAuth menu and copy/save the Client ID and Client Secret.
+10. After you click update you should see the Client ID and Client Secret.
 These numbers will be added to connect to the CrossPoint app.
+Please save them and open CrossPoint.

 Connecting SmartThings to CrossPoint